yfwang27/RNAseq_CBW2018/README.md

 ## The Team
-This course was created and conducted by the MRC Clinical Sciences Centre Bioinformatics Team at Imperial College London, Hammersmith Hospital.
+This course was created and conducted by the MRC London Institute of Medical Sciences Bioinformatics Team at Imperial College London, Hammersmith Hospital.
 For more information on the team see our [website](http://bioinformatics.lms.mrc.ac.uk/LMSpeople.html).

 This course is free for MRC LMS and Imperial staff and students.